syzer/scraping-courses/readme.md

 # Motivation

-When you are on the go (train/airplain) you wanna have offline access to your favotite course/video.
+When you are on the go (train/airplane) you wanna have offline access to your favorite course/video.

 # How